RobertDickens/dinkers.github.io/_machine-learning/boosting_introduction_and_adaboost.md

         self.weights = None

     def fit(self, X, y):
-        # Initialise weights if firt iteration
+        # Initialise weights if first iteration
         for n in range(self.n_iterations):

             if self.weights is None: